-Torii is a Japanese kind of a symbolic gate marking the line, at which you trespass from the profane to the sacred land.
-It is usually placed at an entrance to a Shinto (traditional Japanese religion) shrine.
+One of the first Japanese words you learn, while visiting a shrine or monastery is torii (nouns in Japanese are used only in the singular form).
+Torii is a Japanese kind of a symbolic gate marking the line, at which you trespass from the profane to the sacred ground.
+It is usually placed at an entrance to a Shinto shrine.
+We saw however torii in some of the Buddhist temples, as well.
+In bigger shrines or monasteries you will find also gates that mark the sacred ground that you recognise as a gate, but its construction is by far not like on the photo below.
+These are real solid and quite big gates.
 Similar symbolic gates may be found also in other Asian countries.

 Index of posts on Japan >>>